The64thGamer/cheeseepedia/content/wiki/spp-concept-unification-premiere.md

 ### Recycled Video Intermissions

-This showtape included video segments from other ShowBiz Pizza Place & Chuck E Cheese's showtapes.
+This showtape included video segments from other ShowBiz Pizza Place & Chuck E. Cheese's showtapes.

 - *Animal Babies in the Wild - Let's All Do the Hop*
   - CEC Neighbors / Dreams